Apollo 8: In popular culture

 Apollo 8's historic mission has been depicted and referred to in several forms, both documentary and fiction.
 The various television transmissions and 16 mm footage shot by the crew of Apollo 8 were compiled and released by NASA in the 1969 documentary Debrief: Apollo 8, hosted by Burgess Meredith.
 In addition, Spacecraft Films released, in 2003, a three-disc DVD set containing all of NASA's TV and 16 mm film footage related to the mission, including all TV transmissions from space, training and launch footage, and motion pictures taken in flight.
 Other documentaries include "Race to the Moon" (2005) as part of season 18 of American Experience and In the Shadow of the Moon (2007).

 The 1994 album The Songs of Distant Earth by Mike Oldfield uses the Anders' reading for the cut "In The Beginning".

 Parts of the mission are dramatized in the 1998 miniseries From the Earth to the Moon episode "1968".
 The S-IVB stage of Apollo 8 was also portrayed as the location of an alien device in the 1970 UFO episode "Conflict".
 Apollo 8's lunar orbit insertion was chronicled with actual recordings in the song "The Other Side", on the 2015 album The Race for Space, by the band Public Service Broadcasting.

 In fiction

-Kristine Kathryn Rusch's 2007 novella "Recovering Apollo 8" is set in an alternate timeline where the Apollo 8 malfunctioned and overshoot the Moon's orbit.
+Kristine Kathryn Rusch's 2007 novella "Recovering Apollo 8" is set in an alternate timeline where the Apollo 8 malfunctioned and overshot the Moon's orbit.
 The plot revolves around attempts made between 2007 and 2068 (of that timeline) to recover the lost spacecraft and its crew.